One thing that comes up kind of a lot as I share my story is, “Why was it such a big deal to have sex in your bed/have him over to your apartment?”

 Also, in New York, I had just moved in.
 I still had some boxes and stuff.
 It just didn’t feel like a place really ready to host anybody, really… I dunno.

-But what it can’t do is be trounced all over after I make it clear.
+But can’t happen is for my boundary to be violated after I make it clear.

-If someone makes it clear they’re not comfortable having sex without condoms and someone secretly takes one off, they’re being violated.
+If someone makes it clear they’re not comfortable having sex without condoms and someone secretly takes it off and penetrates them, they’re being violated.

 If someone makes it clear they don’t want to be penetrated with a toy and they are anyway, they’re being violated.

 If I had some rule like, “I only have sex on purple sheets on weekdays, period.
 Never outside of that circumstance,” could you think that was odd?
 Of course!
 Could you ask me questions about it?
 Yeah.
-Could you stick your dick inside me as my body trembles uncontrollably with fear while we’re lying on orange sheets on a Saturday?
+Could you stick your dick inside me as my body trembles uncontrollably with fear (and I say out loud that that’s what’s happening) while we’re lying on orange sheets on a Saturday?
 You could not!

 It is not someone’s job to ignore a boundary because it’s “dumb” or “nor normal” or whatever.
 If you want to find a girl who will have sex in her bed in the first week, that’s fine.
 Go find her.
 But don’t force yourself on me to make me her.